Man shot, killed by police officer in Presque Isle; AG's office investigating

 A flower shop on Main Street described the incident as a "standoff" and said it occurred on their property.
 In a Facebook post, Megan Allen, who is the manager of Cook Florist and the daughter of the shop owner, said their staff and family are all safe.
 Allen said the store wouldn't reopen to the public until July 12.

-This is a developing story and will be updated as more information becomes available.
+NEWS CENTER Maine is on the scene and working to confirm additional details.
+This story will be updated as more information becomes available.